 If you suffer from acid reflux like so many others do, our Acid Reflux Relief System is fully equipped to provide you with the nighttime acid reflux relief you need.
 Our patented three-part system has been clinically proven to improve symptoms of Gastroesophageal Reflux Disease (GERD) // Acid Reflux, Laryngopharyngeal Reflux (LPR) // Silent Reflux, and Gestational Reflux.
 Constructed with medical-grade materials and physician recommendations, our Acid Reflux Relief System is better than a wedge pillow and offers long-term relief from acid reflux.

 Searching for the right position and pillow for your needs?
-Try a MedCline Relief System for 100 nights — our Sleep Specialists will help you tailor the product and your position to achieve those high-quality zzz’s you’ve been yearning for.
-If you’re not able to find that perfect position after 100 nights, we’ll help you process a return.
+Try a MedCline Relief System — our Sleep Specialists will help you tailor the product and your position to achieve those high-quality zzz’s you’ve been yearning for.